weiran/dead-or-alive-bot/README.md

 * Query via direct message
 * When invited in a group: `/alive [query]` or `/dead [query]`

+## Creating your bot

+To run or debug this bot, you'll need to create a bot of your own using [telegram's own bot, botfather](https://core.telegram.org/bots#3-how-do-i-create-a-bot).

+This will provide you with a token which can be used to access the bot.

 ## Running & Debugging